CPetrevski/08-hw-portfolio/README.md

 Created a work section displaing apps I have created.
 Was instructed to have the first one bigger but I wish to choose the even tile layout for my page.

 Created a contact me section with text box's.
-Currently under development for actually sending an email to my address.
+Will need to publish page to get the formsubmit working.

 Created a footer for copyright logo and also a small link to my github.